 - Illuminate possible collaborative business areas.

-- Serve as requirements documentation for system development (because they are defined in a non-implementation/easy-to-read manner).
+- Document requirements for system development (because they are defined in a non-implementation/easy-to-read manner).

-- Be used to categorize requirements (e.g., state of implementation, functional system).
+- Categorize requirements (e.g., state of implementation, functional system).

-- Be used to rank requirements (e.g., level of importance, risk, level of interoperability).
+- Rank requirements (e.g., level of importance, risk, level of interoperability).

-- Be used to publish requirements at various levels (e.g., detailed design requirements, hanger analysis requirements, document management, document creation requirements).
+- Publish requirements at various levels (e.g., detailed design requirements, hanger analysis requirements, document management, document creation requirements).

-- Be used to identify the effects of functional changes on implementation systems or of implementation changes on functional capabilities (because they are part of the object-oriented analysis and design process).
+- Identify the effects of functional changes on implementation systems or of implementation changes on functional capabilities (because they are part of the object-oriented analysis and design process).

 Best Practices and Lessons Learned

 - Is the use case complete?
-Are there any details that need to be added?
+Do any details need to be added?

-- Do I feel confident that the actor's goal is going to be properly met?
+- Do I feel confident that the actor's goal will be properly met?

-- Are there any procedural or requirement changes I can suggest that would simplify the process depicted in the use case?
+- Do I see any procedural or requirement changes that would simplify the process depicted in the use case?

-- Are there any additional goals of the actors that are not addressed?
+- Are any goals of the actors not addressed?

-- Are there any additional actors that are not represented (directly or indirectly)?
+- Are any actors not represented (directly or indirectly)?

-Use cases can serve as a bridge between the needs of requirement analysts, designers, and system developers.
-But this will only happen if the different views of the participants are reflected in the use cases.
+Develop use cases in a cooperative setting.
+Use cases can serve as a bridge between the needs of requirement analysts, designers, and system developers, but this will only happen if the use cases reflect the different views of the participants.
 Requirement analysts focus on client needs, interaction designers look at the operational user needs, and developers focus on the technological capabilities.
 If developed in a cooperative setting—and in context of budget and schedule—use cases can provide enduring utility.